Different uses for voting

 The lack of women elected by plurality rules has consequences: Legislatures with fewer women are apt to give less attention and funding to child care, education, health care, and other social needs.
 Run-down schools and hospitals with underpaid workers are one blight, a class of citizens with inferior education and health are another.

 Margaret Thatcher became Prime Minister of Great Britain in 1983 with a solid majority of seats in parliament, but with only 42% of the votes.
 Two parties were more liberal than hers; they split their supporters and thus gave the Tories a plurality in most districts.
-Thatcher's policies did not please the majority of voters, yet they were powerless to stop her.
+Some of Thatcher's policies did not please a majority of voters, yet they were powerless to stop her.

 A Democratic Solution